 All questions about this pedestrian zone are welcome at email@example.com.

 Traders in the City of Brussels get 15 exceptions each year to the mandatory weekly rest day.
 The distribution over the various periods, imposed by the City, varies by commercial quarter.

 In Belgium, a trader can only sell products under the name 'sales' ('solden' in Dutch, 'soldes' in French) twice a year.
 Both periods of sales are determined by law.
-The second period begins on 1 July and ends on 31 July 2015.
+The first period begins on Tuesday 3 January and ends on 31 January 2017.